 You might be wondering what the heck this thing is, which is good because otherwise, I wouldn’t have anything to talk to you about.
 This little device made by Konami basically turns your original GameBoy into an arcade machine.

-We’re talking about recreating those nostalgic moments down at the arcade, blasting through the best Neo Geo games and button mashing to your heart’s content.
+We’re talking about recreating those nostalgic moments down at the arcade, blasting through the Neo Geo back catalogue and button-mashing to your heart’s content.
 The unit itself is pretty simple to work – just slot your DMG in and you’re good to go.

 2. Smart Sound & Shake (GBC)